-- Work environment: it represents the whole organization and its rules; - 2) Reasonable accommodations: it regards possible adaptations of the workplace; - Management & Leadership: it involves the management decisions and organization policies; - 4) Teamwork & Leadership: it includes the working dynamics between colleagues and the working performance.
+- 1) Work environment: it represents the whole organization and its rules; - Reasonable accommodations: it regards possible adaptations of the workplace; - Management & Leadership: it involves the management decisions and organization policies;

 Instructions

 There are 10 questions for each of the 4 sections of the checklist.
 If the sentence represents the organization, the respondent should put YES, while if the sentence does not represent the organization, the respondent should put NO. A YES answer corresponds to 1 point while NO answer corresponds to 0 point.
 Each section has a maximum subtotal score of 10.
 The highest possible score is 40.